cryptoparty/handbook/README.md

 Compiling The Handbook
 ----------------------
-In order to build the handbook artifacts (PDF, LaTeX, EPUB) execute the following:
+In order to build the handbook artifacts (PDF, LaTeX, EPUB) execute the following from the src/ folder:

     make clean
     make install